Key Takeaways

 Two critical factors for success are where and how pricing information is displayed, especially within the “Buy” section on a product page.

-Further, users also appreciate and respond joyfully when eligible sales, deals, or promotions are applied to the cart with the guesswork removed.
+Further, users also appreciate when eligible sales, deals, or promotions are applied to the cart with the guesswork removed.

 Here are 2 sales UX best practices that build user confidence and help them take full advantage of available deals.